aamersadiq/aamersadiq.github.io/_posts/2025-09-15-Modern E-Commerce Platform with GraphQL Federation and Next.js.markdown

 <h4>Conclusion</h4>

-This e commerce platform demonstrates how modern web technologies can be combined to create a scalable, maintainable application.
+This e-commerce platform demonstrates how modern web technologies can be combined to create a scalable, maintainable application.
 By leveraging GraphQL Federation, Next.js, and domain driven design principles, we've built a system that can grow with business needs while maintaining developer productivity and code quality.